 Ecommerce checkout experiences are a dime a dozen.
 Many retailers think that if they’ve got the basics down, there’s no need to optimize or improve their offering.
 With this mindset, retailers miss out on value-added services that can make their store more customer-friendly and increase conversions.

-Tactical checkout in 2021 isn’t a nice-to-have – it’s a must-have.
+A tactical checkout isn’t a nice-to-have — it’s a must-have.
 More and more, personalization is the avenue by which tactical checkout comes to life.
 From strategic segmentation to concierge shopping services, hyper-personalization has taken the ecommerce industry by storm.
 And with good reason – it works.
 Customers respond positively to experiences that are built for them.
 Those positive responses result in more conversions and revenue for retailers.

 No matter which segment of customers you’re targeting, whether first-time buyers or experienced brand loyalists, there’s value in curating separate experiences for separate customer groups.
 For many buyers, an extra dose of value or personalization at checkout can mean the difference.